overwindows/PALM/README.md

 ```
 sh scripts/palm-train.sh
 ```
-You can find a training example [here](https://wandb.ai/wuchen/PALM/runs/3uosagk7)
+You can find a training experiment example [here](https://wandb.ai/wuchen/PALM/runs/3uosagk7)
 <!--# Evaluate on the CNN-DM test dataset-->
 <!--# Get pre-trained models from scrach-->